Coronavirus / Covid-19 situation in Scotland

 The Protect Scotland app is available to download for free via Apple and Google stores.

-Please note that this information may be different to the situation in England, Wales and Northern Ireland.
+Please note that this information is different to the situation in England, Wales and Northern Ireland.